How to DIY your own budget studio flag/reflector clamps

 2.5” Replacement Stainless Steel Grip Head For C-Stands ($19.95)

-Jake Hicks is an editorial and fashion photographer who specializes in keeping the skill in the camera, not just on the screen.
+Jake Hicks is an award winning editorial and fashion photographer who specializes in keeping the skill in the camera, not just on the screen.
 For more of his work and tutorials, check out his website.
-Don’t forget to like his Facebook page and follow him on Instagram, too.
 On Jake’s Facebook page, you can also tune in for a live stream every other Tuesday night.
-You can also sign up for the Jake Hicks Photography newsletter to receive Jake’s free Top Ten Studio Lighting Tips and Techniques PDF, and be sure to download his free 50-page studio lighting book.
-This article was also published here and shared with permission.
+You can also sign up for the Jake Hicks Photography newsletter to receive Jake’s free Top Ten Studio Lighting Tips and Techniques PDF and be sure to download his free 50-page studio lighting book.